SAP-archive/cloud-c4c-ticket-duplicate-finder-ext/README.md

    ![C4C SSO Page](./src/main/resources/images/C4CServiceProvider.png)

-5. Open subaccount overvew in SAP Cloud Platform Cockpit.
+5. Open subaccount overview in SAP Cloud Platform Cockpit.
 In the left-hand navigation menu, choose *Applications* > *Java Applications*, then choose your application in the list of Java applications.
+In the next step you will configure a destination on application level.

    ![Open Java Application](./src/main/resources/images/SelectJavaApplication.png)